advait/aoc/README.md

 # Build
 ```
-npm run build
+dune build @./all
 ```

-This will create a bunch of bucklescript-based JS files in the src folder.
-Simply run them like:
+This will create a binary executables for each of the advent exercise:

 ```
-node src/advent3.bs.js
+./_build/default/src/advent1.exe
 ```

 # Build + Watch

 ```
-npm run start
+dune build @./all --watch
 ```

-This will watch the reason files and continually update the generated JS.
-Watch out for syntax errors...
-ReasonML is alpha quality software.